Calling Test

 How to Stop Feeling Like a Failure as a Christian

-You go to church and everyone seems fine.
+You go to church and everyone looks fine.
 Put-together.
 Faithful.
 Victorious.

 Why Christians Feel Like Failures

-Somewhere you absorbed the idea that good Christians do not struggle.
-That faith means victory over every temptation, every doubt, every bad habit.
+You've absorbed an unrealistic standard.
+Somewhere along the way you picked up the idea that good Christians don't struggle — that real faith means uninterrupted victory over every temptation, doubt, and bad habit.
+Paul, the apostle Paul, would beg to differ:

 If Paul struggled, you are allowed to.